uwcartlab/Webmapping-Dev/Chapter11/readme.md

 ### I. Menu Selection (and Title Creation)

-So far, we have worked with one attribute in D3 to create the map and data visualization.
+So far, we have worked with one attribute in D3 to create the map, and three in the data visualization.
 However, your dataset includes at least five attributes, and we want the user to be able to _reexpress_ among these attributes.
 In this lesson, we discuss how to implement the _reexpress_ operator using the menu selection interface style.

 For your Leaflet map, you implemented the _**direct manipulation**_ interface style for your interaction operators, enabling the user to probe, drag, or click/tap graphic (non-text) interface controls or the map itself.
 Specifically, _retrieve_ was implemented with direct manipulation of individual map features, _pan_ and _zoom_ were implemented with direct manipulation of the entire map, and _sequence_ (and possibly _zoom_) was implemented with direct manipulation of a non-map, non-legend, non-isomorphic interface widget (i.e., the slider control).